3rd Workshop for Natural Language Processing Open Source Software (NLP-OSS)

 - Vlad Niculae, University of Amsterdam

-- Won Ik Cho, Seoul National University
+- Won Ik Cho, Samsung Advanced Institute of Technology

 - Ziv Litmanovitz, University of Haifa